Creating a hearing loss friendly wedding

 Thirty-eight million Americans, or approximately 12 percent, have significant hearing loss.
 That means if you have a wedding with 250 guests, 30 of them will have at least a mild hearing loss.
 And for those guests, not being able to hear the vows, the speeches or participate in conversations can leave them feeling left out.
 So, with wedding season upon us, here's how to make sure your guests with hearing loss have the same wedding experience as your other guests.

 Sketch out a plan

-So before you begin your planning, in order to make sure your wedding is as hearing-accessible as possible, ask yourself a few questions.
+So before you begin your planning, ask yourself a few questions.
 First, what is the severity of hearing loss that will need to be accommodated?
 A person with mild or moderate hearing loss will have very different needs than a person who is deaf or severely hearing impaired.
-If the guest is deaf or has profound hearing loss, know in advance if they use primarily sign language to communicate and provide an ASL translater for the event.
+If the guest is deaf or has profound hearing loss, know in advance if they use primarily sign language to communicate and provide an ASL translator for the event.